 OR provision through boundary layer (fire port) to allow access for portable.

-fire extinguisher discharge. (fire ports authorized but min agent as fire inspector).
+Fire extinguisher discharge. (fire ports authorized but min agent as fire inspector).

 This fire extinguisher is to have a minimum rating of